-In your twenties, style is all about figuring out what you like to wear and who you want to be.
+In a man's twenties, style is all about figuring out what you like to wear and who you want to be.
 However, for a man in his thirties, he typically is thriving in his career, has a partner, and likely some kids.
 At this stage of a man's life it is all about wearing multiple hats and playing different roles in life.
 How do you then merge all your different roles and styles into one comprehensive wardrobe?

 Thirties Styling Rules and Tips

 By the time you reach your thirties, you don’t want to be dealing with picking your clothing every day.
 With a job, a family, and any number of other responsibilities, there’s less time for all of that.
 That’s no reason to not look your best though, not when you have our styling rules and tips to give you a good start and a well fitted outfit.

 Give Back to Yourself